What Is a Limited Palette?

 Mixing blue, yellow, and red is like mixing orange and blue, or green and red.

 It does not matter which colors you mix first.
-In the example, I started by mixing a dark orange, obtained mixing red with a little yellow.
+In the example, I started by mixing a dark orange, obtained by mixing red with a little yellow.

 How to Mix Brown

 - Mix a beautiful red-orange using the palette knife.
-Avoid mixing a big quantity of paint with your paintbrushes, you would ruin the brushes and also it would create streaks of color in the brush, that come out unexpectedly while painting.
+Avoid mixing a big quantity of paint with your paintbrushes because you may ruin the brushes and create streaks of color in the brush that come out unexpectedly while painting.

 - Once you have your orange, add a little bit of blue, mix it in and see what happens.

 - The more blue you add, the darker your brown.

 A painting requires a little mystery, some vagueness, and some fantasy.
-When you always make your meaning perfectly plain you end up boring people.— Edgar Degas
+When you always make your meaning perfectly plain you end up boring people.

 Muddy Up With Purpose

 It is not so difficult to get brown by mistake.

-When painting, always pay attention to keeping your colors clean.
+When painting, always keep your colors clean.
 If you don’t clean your brush in between colors, you end up involuntarily creating a muddier version of the color you are painting.

 The same thing happens when you are painting two complementary colors next to each other, the area where they mix or overlap becomes muddy.
 This is particularly evident when using watercolors, for their transparency.